NextBus 2.0 (now Umo Transit)

 This case study details the positive impact of incorporating UX research during the modernization of NextBus, a web-based bus transit management system.
 Initially, the development team prioritized backend improvements, neglecting the user interface and experience.
 However, recognizing this deficiency, I advocated for and secured a UX researcher despite internal resistance.
 The researcher conducted in-depth interviews and user testing, focusing on the daily experiences and pain points of NextBus users.
 This user-centric approach proved invaluable.
 Though initially met with resistance due to time constraints, the research findings highlighted crucial user needs and significantly shifted the team's perspective.
 The success of integrating user feedback not only improved the NextBus platform but also demonstrated the strategic value of UX research within the organization and beyond.

-NextBus, a web-based bus transit management system, is an early Web 1.0 success story.
-However, over time, the system fell into a state of disarray due to acquisitions and cost-cutting.
+NextBus, a web-based bus transit management system, is a notable early success story of the Web 1.0 era.
+However, over time, the system deteriorated into a state of disarray due to acquisitions and cost-cutting measures.
 Operating on outdated internet hardware, a power outage in San Jose could disrupt bus fleet tracking worldwide, painting a grim picture of its functionality.

-When Cubic Austin took over development, we began modernizing the back end to take advantage of modern internet technology, such as shifting to AWS to improve uptime, improving predictive AI by using a deep learning model, and introducing DevOps and continuous development techniques.
+When Cubic Austin took over development, we began modernizing the back end to leverage modern internet technology.
+This included shifting to AWS to enhance uptime, refining predictive AI by utilizing a deep learning model, and introducing DevOps and continuous development techniques.

 Cubic decided that the NextBus team's goal was to maintain the current platform to keep customers happy, while Cubic Austin built a new update as quickly and efficiently as possible.
 This decision led to a complicated and strained dynamic between the two teams.

-However, we were in a difficult position to significantly improve user experience.
-We lacked insight into the day-to-day needs of the commuters and dispatchers who used NextBus, so we had to investigate and stumble our way through why specific systems worked the way they did.
+However, we were in a difficult position to significantly improve the user experience.
+We lacked insight into the day-to-day needs of commuters and dispatchers who used NextBus, so we had to investigate and determine why specific systems worked the way they did.
 Design improvements rarely made it into sprints, as their value was less marketable than other technical improvements.

 We had the budget to hire multiple designers to support the project; however, I didn't see the point of expanding the team while we struggled to get developer and product support.
-Instead, I saw an opportunity to hire a UX Researcher, feeling that it would be critical for any longer-term success for the design team and the project to be successful.
+Instead, I saw an opportunity to hire a UX Researcher, feeling that it would be critical for the design team's and the project's longer-term success.
 A researcher would help the design team understand how the system worked and offer tactical and strategic guidance on what needs improvement.

 I had to fight hard to secure funding for the role.
 UX Design itself was a relatively new competency, and both Cubic and NextBus management misunderstood the purpose and value of UX research.
 Yet I persisted and found and hired the ideal candidate.

-To prepare for the research, the researcher spent time with Subject Matter Experts to understand the day-to-day situations and circumstances that users encounter and create scenarios that offer enough context during testing to determine task completion or failure.
-Each session began with an in-depth interview to better understand the user and their needs.
+To prepare for the research, the researcher spent time with Subject Matter Experts to understand the day-to-day situations and circumstances that users encounter, and created scenarios that provide sufficient context during testing to determine task completion or failure.
+Each session began with an in-depth interview to gain a deeper understanding of the user and their needs.
 They walked through how they used the current NextBus software, allowing the researcher to adapt the scenarios to reflect the situations they would encounter in their day-to-day duties.

 Testing participants in person at their operation centers offered a rare level of comfort for user testing.
 This situation was prime for collecting qualitative data; users walked through their expectations, thought processes, frustrations, and delights, offering vital insight into how real users expect things to work and how they expect to use core features.

 With this extension in the research, we were two months from the launch date for the update by the time we could share the findings with the team.
-Walking in to present our findings, we found the audience focused on the launch date and unreceptive to anything that put that at risk.
-In the hostile atmosphere, I realized that the audience did not see the research's value.
-[Mention that prioritization and story point may have been a factor]
+Walking into the present, we found the audience focused on the launch date and unreceptive to anything that put that at risk.
+In the hostile atmosphere, I realized that the audience did not see the value of the research.
+[Mention that prioritization and story points may have been a factor]

-I stopped the meeting and explained that we were not sharing a task list of items to complete before the update but opportunities for NextBus to address real user needs and wants.
+I stopped the meeting and explained that we were not sharing a task list of items to complete before the update, but opportunities for NextBus to address real user needs and wants.
 When they did them, it was up to the team; they could tackle them when they saw fit.
-This clarification changed the atmosphere as the questions' tone changed to curiosity about the reasoning and data behind a recommendation.
+This clarification changed the atmosphere, as the tone of the questions shifted to one of curiosity about the reasoning and data behind the recommendation.